 Tea at Gorreana Plantation

-On the way there you will find the oldest tea factory in Europe, the Gorreana plantation, so it is ideal for a first stop in the morning and to have tea.
-They let you try it for free on the terrace, looking at the crops.
+On the way there, you will find the oldest tea factory in Europe, the Gorreana Tea Plantation, making it an ideal morning stop for tea.
+They let you try it for free on the terrace, where you can look at the crops.
 Don’t miss walking through the tea plants or even visiting the factory from the inside.
 There you will see the old machines that were used and learn about the process.

-Now, let’s visit one of the most impressive places on the island, where a phenomenon occurs that is not very common.
-In fact, of all the Azores islands, it only occurs in San Miguel.
+Now, let’s visit one of the most impressive places on the island, where a rare phenomenon occurs.
+In fact, this phenomenon occurs in only one of the Azores islands, São Miguel.
 These are volcanic fumaroles.
 Areas where the magma is closer to the surface, heating it and causing the water to boil or smoke to come out from between the rocks.

 Views from Pico do Ferro Viewpoint